Our customers have been hired by:

 Have a light meal or snack just before your appointment.
 Not only will this help you to avoid any light-headed, dizzy feelings, but it will chase away those troublesome, embarrassing, and annoying hunger growls during the silence of the interview.

 Don’t aim for getting there on time.
 There are so many things that could go wrong, according to Murphy’s Law.
 You may not find the right building or room, or traffic might befall you.
 You might need to use the restroom.
-Aim to arrive at least 15 minutes before.
+Being late would surely sabotage your interview success.
+Double-check the interview location and aim to arrive at least 15 minutes before.

 One of my favorite, personal interviewing tips is to arrive maybe 30-45 minutes early and position yourself at a nearby cafe.
 This way, you’ll all but eliminate circumstances that prevent you from arriving on time, and you can do a quick cram with your notes while having a tea.

 Sure, you’re going to put on a friendly face for the interviewer, why wouldn’t you?
-But you should prepare to encounter each and every employee you meet with just the same attitude and countenance.
+But, as soon as you enter the building, prepare to encounter each and every employee you meet with just the same attitude and countenance.
 From receptionist to office manager to your future teammates, that charm could warrant a compliment about you to the ones in charge with your fate’s decision, and it could make all the difference!

 You got your notebook and some copies of your resume in your briefcase or purse, but let’s go a bit further.
 Pack some items that will ensure that you arrive at the interview in excellent form, such as an umbrella, bandage strips, breath mints, a pen, a stick of deodorant, some paper towels, and a portable stain remover.
 Maybe a snack bar for any hunger pangs that pop up unexpectedly.

 Get a whole interview checklist here: What to Bring to an Interview & Printable Checklist with 12 Crucial Items